 - Facebook allows you to choose the right advertising campaign for you, depending on your intended target audience and budget.

-- Facebook lets you target your advertising audience based on factors such as age, sex, and perhaps most importantly, location.
+- Facebook lets you target your advertising audience based on factors such as age, gender, and perhaps most importantly, location.

 Facebook offers its own analytics, which come in handy when you’re trying to figure out how to market a photography business.
 Some of the things you can view include: